LoicBl0ndeau/LoicBl0ndeau/README.md

 # 👋 Welcome to My GitHub!

-Hi, I'm Loïc Blondeau — a passionate **Cybersecurity Engineer**, I help clients in the healthcare sector strengthen their security posture and build cyber-resilient infrastructures.
+Hi, I'm Loïc Blondeau — a passionate **Cybersecurity Engineer**, I currently help clients in the healthcare sector strengthen their security posture and build cyber-resilient infrastructures.

 ## 🛡️ What I Do